 Location Details of the Pest-Buda Hotel

 The hotel is within walking distance of Fisherman’s Bastion and Matthias Church (2 minutes), Budapest Castle (15 minutes), and the Chain Bridge (15 minutes downhill).
 Public transit will take you to Deak Ferenc ter (the true city center and the intersection between the 5th District, 6th District, and 7th District), the Hungarian Parliament and St. Stephen’s Basilica in about 20 minutes.
+You can also take the Buda Castle Hill Funicular for a fun experience!

 In the Area